thinkshout/feeding-texas/learn/research.md

   stat: 1 in 5
   key: Texas families experienced food insecurity in 2010-2012
 intro: |
   Solving hunger in Texas means going where the facts lead us.
-Browse our archive of original research, policy briefings and datasets below to expand your understanding of the issue and its solutions.

-  Feeding Texas staff are also available to help you interpret and add life to these bare facts.
-Contact us if you are want to schedule an interview with our experts, or just have a nagging question you can't answer.

-  Want to help us fill in the gaps?
-We love partnering with academics, students and the data community to become more effective hunger-fighters.
-Contact us to learn more.
+Browse our archive of original research, policy briefings and datasets below to expand your understanding of the issue.
+Our staff are available to help you interpret and add life to these numbers.
+We also love partnering with academics, students and the data community to fill in the gaps.
+[Contact us to learn more.](about/contact.html)
 calls_to_action:
   - 1
   - 2
 group: learn
 ---

-Nulla quis lorem ut libero malesuada feugiat.
-Curabitur non nulla sit amet nisl tempus convallis quis ac lectus.
-Curabitur non nulla sit amet nisl tempus convallis quis ac lectus.
-Vestibulum ac diam sit amet quam vehicula elementum sed sit amet dui.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent sapien massa, convallis a pellentesque nec, egestas non nisi.
-Vivamus magna justo, lacinia eget consectetur sed, convallis at tellus.

-Proin eget tortor risus.
-Curabitur non nulla sit amet nisl tempus convallis quis ac lectus.
-Sed porttitor lectus nibh.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur arcu erat, accumsan id imperdiet et, porttitor at sem.
-Sed porttitor lectus nibh.
-Vivamus suscipit tortor eget felis porttitor volutpat.